Reviews11 min read

 What Even Is Sketch Anymore?

 Here's the thing though: the market didn't stay still.
-Figma came along with its browser-based, real-time collaboration model and shook everything up.
+Figma came along with its browser-based, real-time collaboration model and shook things up.
 Sketch had to respond, and respond it did — adding web collaboration features, multiplayer editing, and a cloud platform that actually works pretty well now.
+When I tested the new collaboration features last year, the improvement from just 18 months prior was actually noticeable.

-In 2026, Sketch positions itself as a premium desktop-first design tool with serious cloud capabilities.
-It's not trying to be everything to everyone, and honestly, I think that's the right call.
-That focused approach is both its biggest strength and its most significant limitation.
+In 2026, Sketch positions itself as a premium desktop-first design tool with solid cloud capabilities.
+It's not trying to be everything to everyone, and I think that's the smart move.
+That focused approach is both its biggest strength and its most obvious limitation.

 Key Features of Sketch (2026 Edition)